felixedsntsa/felixedsntsa/README.md

 # 👋 Hello! i am IX or you can call me Felix!

 Welcome to my GitHub profile!
-I am a **Information System** student in Jember University that passionate about:
+I am a **Information System** student at Jember University that passionate about:

 - 💻 Web Development
 - 🌱 Constantly learning new things